OpenAMSOrg/klipper/klippy/extras/oams.md

 ## Command List

-ALL commands must contain OAMS=<ams_idx> as the parameter to address the correct AMS.
+ALL commands must contain OAMS=<oams_idx> as the parameter to address the correct AMS.

 ### 1. `OAMS_LOAD_SPOOL`
 **Description:** Load a specified spool of filament into the system.